 For more information concerning student rights and the articulation agreement, contact a counselor or the university articulation officer.

 Independent Colleges and Universities of Florida (ICUF) Statewide Agreement

 In November 1992, the signing of an articulation agreement took place between the State Board of Community Colleges and the Independent Colleges and Universities of Florida.
 Florida has long been a leader in the articulation of students between the Florida College System and the public State University System and, once again, Florida has taken the lead by the signing of a statewide agreement between the Florida College System and the private colleges and universities.

 The intent of the agreement was to establish “an effective and orderly transfer process for students entering a state community college, completing an associate in arts degree and transferring to an independent college or university.”
 Under the agreement, state and community college students holding an associate in arts degree are guaranteed junior standing, recognition of the general education core and the application of a minimum of 60 credit hours toward the baccalaureate degree.
 The ICUF manual contains admission and course prerequisite information to properly advise students planning to transfer to these institutions.
-This manual can be found on the Florida Shines website at floridashines.org.
+This manual can be viewed at dlss.flvc.org/admin-tools/statewide-articulation-agreements.